last updated 29/12/2019

 Solar Panel Rating = 1589 / 7 x 1.3 = 295W

 For touring with vehicles, a good sized solar panel is around 100W to 130W.
 It’s a compromise between economies of scale and how awkward and difficult to access / install / maintain / vulnerability to vibrations and movement.
-Larger panels get pretty heavy and 130W is towards the upper end of what sized panels I would take on a touring vehicle.
+Larger panels get pretty heavy and 130W is towards the upper end of what sized panels I would take on a touring vehicle, but you can go as big as you want depending on personal preference and practicalities of your install.
 Assuming 100W panels, we need:

 Number of solar panels = 295 / 100 = 2.95